SaTa999/pyPanair/README.md

 List of things that will be implemented **soon<sup>TM</sup>**
 * Preprocessor for a simple wing geometry
 * Preprocessor for a wing & body geometry
+* Preprocessor for converting LaWGS files to stl  format

 ## Installation
 Download the repository and type